-- > Step 5: Title your project - This is for your use only. cryoSPARC will assign this project a number, e.g. P1, and use that as the name for the project directory - > Step 6: Enter "/PATH/TO/PROJECT/DIRECTORY" into the middle field.
-Optionally, click the folder button to the right and navigate to the directory using the GUI, then click "Create"

-O This is the directory where cryoSPARC will output results.
-It should be readable and writable, and contain enough space to comfortably store all processing results.
+- > Step 5: Title your project - O This is for your use only. cryoSPARC will assign this project a number, e.g. P1, and use that as the name for the project directory - > Step 6: Enter "/efs/projects" into the middle field.
+Optionally, click the folder button to the right and navigate to the directory using the GUI, then click "Create" - O This is the directory where cryoSPARC will output results.
+It should be readable and writable, and contain enough space to comfortably store all processing results (several TB at least).

-- > Step 7: Click the "P##" button, located to the left of your project title to open the Project - The ## will depend on how many Projects are already in cryoSPARC
+- > Step 7: Click the "P##" button, located to the left of your project title to open the Project - O The ## will depend on how many Projects are already in cryoSPARC-